Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength

-When light and matter interact strongly, the coupled system inherits properties from both constituents.
-It is consequently possible to alter the properties of either by engineering the other.
-This intriguing possibility has lead to the emergence of the \textit{cavity-materials-engineering} paradigm which seeks to tailor material properties by engineering the fluctuations of a dark electromagnetic environment.
-The theoretical description of hybrid light-matter systems is complicated by the combined complexity of a realistic description of the extended electronic and quantum electromagnetic fields.
-Here we derive an effective, non-perturbative theory for low dimensional crystals embedded in a paradigmatic Fabry-P\'erot resonator in the long-wavelength limit.
-The theory encodes the multi-mode nature of the electromagnetic field into an effective single-mode scheme and it naturally follows from requiring a negligible momentum transfer from the photonic system to the matter.
-Crucially, in the effective theory the single light mode is characterized by a finite effective mode volume even in the limit of bulk cavity-matter systems and can be directly determined by realistic cavity parameters.
-As a consequence, the coupling of the effective mode to matter remains finite for bulk materials.
-By leveraging on the realistic description of the cavity system we make our effective theory free from the double counting of the coupling of matter to the electromagnetic vacuum fluctuations of free space.
-Our results provide a substantial step towards the realistic description of interacting cavity-matter systems at the level of the fundamental Hamiltonian, by effectively including the electromagnetic environment and going beyond the perfect mirrors approximation.
+When light and matter interact strongly, the resulting hybrid system inherits properties from both constituents, allowing one to modify material behavior by engineering the surrounding electromagnetic environment.
+This concept underlies the emerging paradigm of cavity materials engineering, which aims at the control of material properties via tailored vacuum fluctuations of dark photonic environments.
+The theoretical description of such systems is challenging due to the combined complexity of extended electronic states and quantum electromagnetic fields.
+Here, we derive an effective, non-perturbative theory for low-dimensional crystals embedded in a Fabry-Pérot resonator, within the long-wavelength limit.
+Our approach incorporates the multimode and dispersive nature of the cavity field and reduces it to an effective single-mode description by imposing the condition of negligible momentum transfer from light to matter.
+Importantly, the resulting effective mode is characterized by a finite mode volume—even in the limit of extended cavities—which is directly linked to realistic cavity parameters.
+This ensures that the light–matter coupling remains finite in bulk systems.
+By explicitly accounting for the finite reflectivity of cavity mirrors, our theory also avoids double counting the contribution from free-space light–matter coupling.
+Overall, our results provide a robust and realistic framework for describing cavity–matter interactions at the Hamiltonian level, incorporating the electromagnetic environment beyond the idealized perfect-mirror approximation.

 \begin{acronym} \acro{LWA}[LWA]{long-wavelength approximation} \end{acronym}